jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 The Allies analyzed bullet hole patterns on their planes, thinking more armor may be useful where the planes were getting hit the most.
 However, analyst Abraham Wald pointed out that the correct conclusion was the opposite - they should reinforce where there were the least bullet holes.
 Why?

-Because the planes they were looking at were the ones that had survived and returned.&nbsp;
+Because the planes they were looking at were the ones that had survived and returned.

 The areas with fewer bullet holes were likely the most critical - planes getting hit in those places likely didn’t make it back.